cablelabs/architect-challenge/README.md

 Your documentation should be clean, clear, and should look really nice.
 You may want to read up on [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) to accomplish this.

-> You may use any modeling tool you want for creating the UML class diagram.
+> NOTE: You may use any modeling tool you want for creating the UML class diagram.
 If you would like, you can use one of our floating licenses for [Visual Paradigm](http://www.visual-paradigm.com/).
 Here's how to get started:
 >
 > 1. Download and install [Visual Paradign **12.0**](http://www.visual-paradigm.com/download/archive/)
 > 2. Select Perpetual License, then select Floating License.